 Intercessor For deliverance from all danger, violence, oppression, and degradation, let us pray to the Lord.
-People Lord, have mercy.

-Intercessor That we may end our lives in faith and hope, without suffering and without reproach, let us
+Intercessor That we may end our lives in faith and hope, without suffering and without reproach, let us pray to the Lord.

-8

-pray to the Lord.

 Intercessor In the communion of St. John and of all the saints, let us commend ourselves, and one another, and all our life, to Christ our God.